GetDutchie/brick/MIGRATING.md

 ## Migrating from Brick 1 to Brick 2

-Brick 2 focused on Brick problems encountered at scale.
+Brick 2 focuses on Brick problems encountered at scale.
 While the primary refactor was the abstraction of domain-specific code from generalized domains, this major release also includes a new GraphQL domain, resolution of community pain points, and a few neat tricks.

 ### Breaking Changes